bpladewig/academic-profile/content/project/machine-learning/index.md

 Our preliminary results are available as a preprint on arXiv. [https://arxiv.org/abs/2101.08130](https://arxiv.org/abs/2101.08130)

-The video below describes our work in some more detail.
+The video below describes our work.

 {{< youtube 5054M6JRIyc >}}

+This project is the first collaboration between Alexander Stroh (ISTM), Pascal Friederich (IAI) and Bradley Ladewig (IMVT).
+We were assisted by Matthias Schniewind, PhD student of Pascal Friederich.
+Below we talk about how enjoyable this interdisciplinary collaboration was.

+{{< youtube -dmVR7E0uxg >}}